 Procreate is a powerhouse of a program, but that sometimes means that the most basic of functions can be hard to figure out.
 There’s no easy “⌘C and ⌘V” to help you out when you’re using a touchscreen without a keyboard.
-Luckily, Procreate understands the importance of copying and pasting and makes it easy to do so…once you figure out how.
+Luckily, Procreate makes it easy to copy and paste in other ways.

 To copy and paste in Procreate, use three fingers to swipe down on your iPad screen to open the Copy & Paste menu and choose to duplicate, cut, copy, and paste your elements from there.
 To copy and paste an entire layer in Procreate, duplicate the layer within the Layers panel.

 There are SO many uses for copying and pasting.
 I personally use it a lot to merge Procreate drawings together.

 The Procreate Copy and Paste Shortcut